jaircastruita/nd00333_AZMLND_C2/starter_files/README.md

 ![azureml flowchart](images/proyecto2/15_bankmarketing_automl.PNG)

-This experiment can also be done using de SDK:
+This experiment can also be done using the SDK:

 ![azureml flowchart](images/proyecto2/17_rundetails.PNG)